 In Texas, barbecue means brisket—in fact, barbecue is the only way to eat brisket in the Lone Star State.
-But no matter where you live, barbecued brisket is a real treat, when it's done right.
+But no matter where you live, barbecued brisket is a real treat when it's done right.

-A "Packer's Cut"
+Choosing a "Packer's Cut"

 Brisket is sold in two different ways—either whole or divided into two parts, the flat and the point.
 The flat cut is also called a "first cut," and the point can also be labeled as "second cut" or the "deckle."
 For barbecue brisket, it should be undivided, which is sold as a "packer's cut."
 This type of cut is also untrimmed and will have a strip of fat running through the middle and a layer of fat on the top called the fat cap.
 The fat cap should be about 1-inch thick, so if it is more than that you might want to trim it down; it is best to have a single even layer.
 Though the fat cap will add moisture to the meat during smoking, the fat spread throughout the meat will be much more effective.
 When smoking, cook the brisket fat-side up so that the melting fat will run over the brisket and keep it moist.

 You can store cooked brisket with or without the liquid you cooked it in.
 Without liquid or gravy, cooked brisket will last up to four days in the fridge, and up to two months in the freezer.
 If you store your brisket with its liquid or gravy, it may be refrigerated up to two days and frozen up to three months.
 Wrap the meat well and place it in an airtight container.